Moose Mountain Creek: Course

 The Chapleau Lakes are a chain of two lakes that run diagonally in a valley north to east.
 The northern most of the two lakes is the source of Moose Mountain Creek.
 From the outflow of that lake near Highway 48 and Highway 606, the river travels in a south-easterly direction until passes through the Saint Clair National Wildlife Area and Highway 711.
 From there, it empties into Moose Mountain Lake, which is a man-made reservoir.
 Moose Mountain Dam, which was built in 1937, is at the south-east corner of the lake, near Lost Horse Hill.
 From there, the river continues to flow south-east through Ocean Man Indian Reserve then Pheasant Rump Indian Reserve until it crosses Highway 13 about half-way between Forget and Kisbey, where it takes a more easterly route.
-It's around this area, west, south, and east of Kisbey, that the river's course flattens out creating a broad floodplain.
+The Highway 13 bridge was replaced in 2026.
+It is around this area, west, south, and east of Kisbey, that the river's course flattens out creating a broad floodplain.
 Dykes and culverts were built south of Kisbey to protect the village and control the river's flow.
 South of Forget, there were also culverts and other flood control measures built to control surface water before it reaches the river.
 From south of Kisbey, the river roughly parallels Highway 13 towards Arcola where it leaves the floodplain and flows into a valley, the Moose Mountain Creek Spillway.
 It continues east until it crosses Highway 9, at which point it takes a more southerly route and flows into a Grant Devine Reservoir.
 In 1994, the Alameda Dam was built along Moose Mountain Creek's course, near the point where it meets the Souris River, creating a large reservoir called Alameda Reservoir.
 In 2017, the name of the reservoir and dam were changed to Grant Devine Dam and Grant Devine Reservoir, in honour of the premier of Saskatchewan who was responsible for its construction, Grant Devine.
 Moose Mountain Creek is the primary inflow and outflow of the reservoir and meets the Souris River about three miles south of the dam in the Souris River Valley, near the town of Oxbow.